xzackli/fishchips-public/README.md

 # fishchips

-*fishchips* simplifies the forecasting of parameter constraints using Fisher information matrix methods for CMB and LSS experiments.
-This package is mostly to reduce friction for my future self, since I'm sure I will someday want to make some more Fisher forecasts, and I will definitely forget how.
+*fishchips* is a simple package for forecasting parameter constraints with Fisher information matrix methods for CMB and LSS experiments.
+I wrote this mostly to reduce friction for my future self, since I'm sure I will someday want to make some more Fisher forecasts, and I will definitely forget how.

 There are a lot of other Fisher codes out there, and the basic idea is pretty simple.
 What makes *fishchips* so delicious?

 1. **Easily add new ingredients**.
-Unlike other areas of software development, every user of research code usually wants to incorporate something new into a dish. *fishchips* was designed so that your newfangled octospectrum forecasts can easily be compared and combined with existing CMB, BAO, and weak lensing experiments.
+Unlike other areas of software development, every user of research code wants to incorporate something new into the dish. *fishchips* was designed so that new physics and observables are straightforward to implement.
-2. **You cook it yourself (quickly)**. *fishchips* is more of a kit containing some common ingredients for preparing Fisher matrices, and every step is exposed.
+2. **You cook it yourself**. *fishchips* is more of a kit containing some common ingredients for preparing Fisher matrices, and every step is exposed.
 The intended workflow involves starting with a copy of the example recipes in the included Jupyter notebooks, and making changes.
 It isn't boilerplate, if you constantly need to turn the knobs on the boiler!
 3. **No configuration files, just Python**. *fishchips* is intended for interactive work.
 Since it's all Python, moving it to the cluster is a matter of pasting your Jupyter cells into a Python script.

 The code for *fishchips* was originally written for [arxiv:1806.10165](https://arxiv.org/abs/1806.10165), and the specifications for the included CMB experiment forecasts are in the paper's Table 1.